unbit/uwsgi-docs/PyPy_benchmarks.rst

 Syscalls report will be hard to print, but the same blast of gettimeofday can be noted on PyPy, while lock contention seems the same between uWSGI/mod_wsgi and PyPy

+RPC
+^^^

+uWSGI RPC is good for testing string manipulation.
+RPC parsing is done in C with the CPython plugin and in python in PyPy